ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study
 [[toc](#table-of-contents)]

-`[<lernact-rd>]` As we saw in the previous step, it is tedious to copy and paste the same code just to see how it works under different circumstances.
-In general, in programming, any code that will be executed more than once is encapsulated and one a mechanism for repeated execution is applied to it. `[<cept>]`_Code duplication_ is avoided almost entirely, as it is extremely error prone, especially in larger programs.
+ As we saw in the previous step, it is tedious to copy and paste the same code just to see how it works under different circumstances.
+In general, in programming, any code that will be executed more than once is encapsulated and one a mechanism for repeated execution is applied to it. _Code duplication_ is avoided almost entirely, as it is extremely error prone, especially in larger programs.
 If the code has to be changed, it is very difficult if copies of the same code are strewn throughout the program.
 It is much easer - in fact, it is the only way - to encapsulate the code and have it in a single place.
 Then any modifications are done in only this single place.

-There are two major methods for encapsulation of code for repeated execution, both of which use blocks (code between curly braces `{ ... }`): `[<cept>]`_loops_ and [functions](#step-8-functions).
+There are two major methods for encapsulation of code for repeated execution, both of which use blocks (code between curly braces `{ ... }`): _loops_ and [functions](#step-8-functions).
 Loops are somewhat easier so we'll start with them.
 In fact, we'll jump right in with an example.
 If we wanted to have the heart icon constantly show and disappear, until we pull the plug on the micro:bit, we would do it as follows:
 ```javascript
 while (true) {
     basic.showIcon(IconNames.Heart)